munificent/game-programming-patterns/book/event-queue.markdown

 ## See Also

 * I've mentioned this a few times already, but in many ways, this pattern is the asynchronous cousin to the well-known <a href="observer.html class="gif-pattern">Observer pattern</a>.
-Unless you actually need the asynchrony, observers are usually a better choice.

 * Like many patterns, event queues go by a number of aliases.
 One established term is "message queue".
-It describes a similar communication pattern, but usually talks about a higher level manifestation of it.
-Where our event queues were *within* an application, message queues are usually used for communicating *between* them.
+It's usually referring to a higher level manifestation.
+Where our event queues are *within* an application, message queues are usually used for communicating *between* them.

-    Another similar term is "publish/subscribe", sometimes abbreviated to "pubsub".
+    Another term is "publish/subscribe", sometimes abbreviated to "pubsub".
 Like "message queue", it usuallys refer to larger distributed systems and less the humble coding pattern we're focused on.

-* A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine), similar to the Gang of Four's <a href="state.html" class="gof-pattern">State pattern</a>, acts on a stream of inputs.
+* A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine), similar to the Gang of Four's <a href="state.html" class="gof-pattern">State pattern</a>, requires a stream of inputs.
 If you want it to respond to those asynchronously, it makes sense to queue them.

-    When you have a bunch of state machines communicating sending messages to each other, each with a little queue of pending inputs (called a *mailbox*) then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of computation.
-The [Erlang](http://www.erlang.org/) programming language supports actors natively, and most other languages have libraries for them.
+    When you have a bunch of state machines sending messages to each other, each with a little queue of pending inputs (called a *mailbox*) then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of computation.

 * The [Go](http://golang.org/) programming language's built-in "channel" type is essentially an event or message queue.